JuhilSavani/conways-game-of-life/README.md

 4. Open your browser and navigate to `http://localhost:3000` to view the application.

 ## How It Works

-The application consists of two main components:
+This application uses two main components:

-1. **ControlPanel**: This component handles user interactions such as starting, stopping, and controlling the simulation.

-2. **LifeGrid**: This component displays the grid of cells, updating their states based on the rules of the Game of Life.
+- ControlPanel: Manages interactions like starting and stopping the simulation and resetting the grid.
+- LifeGrid: Displays the evolving grid, calculating the next generation based on each cell’s neighbors.

+Each generation, in the Game of Life is governed by a set of rules applied to each cell’s neighbors, determining whether a cell lives, dies, or is reborn.

 ## Rules of the Game